 - Move your WHMCS admin area (Instructions on the WHMCS Documentation here)

-- Download the project here
+- Download the projectย here

 - Unzip the file and upload the admin directory to the root of your WHMCS installation

-- Set the .htaccess file to be writeable by your web server (probably 666)
+- Set the .htaccess file to beย writeableย by your web server (probably 666)

 - Done!
 Take a look at your .htaccess file after trying to login

-If you would like to link to this mod, please link to this post (http://ben90.com/2010/06/whmcs-mod-dummy-admin/) and not directly to the file.
+If you would like to link to this mod, please link to this post (http://ben90.com/2010/06/whmcs-mod-dummy-admin/)ย and not directly to the file.
 Please don’t create mirrors either, The latest version will always be available on this page, and I can ensure that the version on this page is not tampered with!!

 Disclaimer: I am providing this code free of charge, anyone is welcome to use it, modify it etc. I accept no liability for any damage caused by using it.
 If anything goes wrong, don’t blame me!

-If you have any questions, queries, or would just like to say thanks
+If you have any questions, queries, or would just like to say thanks ๐ Please leave a comment below!

-Update: I’ll start listing feature suggestions below and build them in as and when I have time
+Update: I’ll start listing feature suggestions below and build them in as and when I have time ๐ If you have any suggestions, leave a comment!

 - Admin module – display details used by hackers & some stats too, possibly build mod to display some overview on the admin homepage – Getting there with this now, teaser: